 White fillings are tooth-colored, so they won’t be visible.
 They do not tarnish or stain your teeth.

 Whether your old dental fillings are failing or just look bad, you don’t have to live with them any longer.
-Mesa dentists Dr. Scott LeSueur and Dr. Charles Dodaro can replace them with beautiful white composite fillings or porcelain inlays and onlays.
+Mesa dentists Dr. Glenn LeSueur or Dr. Dodaro can replace them with beautiful white composite fillings or porcelain inlays and onlays.

 Everyone knows that replacing your old metal dental fillings with white tooth colored composite fillings will make you look better.
 What you may not know is that your old dental fillings could be damaging your teeth, and possibly your health.